ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/09-route-params.md

  });
 ```

 Notice that we are doing something a little different here.
 Instead of using the default path (`/rental`), we're specifying a custom path.
-Not only are we using a custom path, but we're also passing in a `:rental_id`, which is what we call a *[dynamic segment][TODO: link to dynamic segment]*.
+Not only are we using a custom path, but we're also passing in a `:rental_id`, which is what we call a *[dynamic segment](https://guides.emberjs.com/release/routing/defining-your-routes/#toc_dynamic-segments)*.
 When these routes are evaluated, the `rental_id` will be substituted with the `id` of the individual rental property that we are trying to navigate to.

 ```run:command hidden=true cwd=super-rentals
 git add app/router.js